Whipped Chocolate Milk Recipe

 How to Make Whipped Chocolate Milk

 If you thought chocolate milk couldn’t get any better, this milk with chocolate whipped cream will change your mind.
-It’s my favorite take on the classic treat and it’s the easiest, too.
+It’s my favorite take on the classic treat, and it’s the easiest, too.
 In fact, my kids already make this on their own.
 It’s also perfect for busy days when you need to whip up something fast.

 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.